 A control byte is the first byte received following the Start condition from the master device (Figure 5-1).
-The control byte consists of a 4-bit control code; for the 24XX512 this is set as '1010' binary for read and write operations.
-The next three bits of the control byte are the Chip Select bits (A2, A1 and A0).
-The Chip Select bits allow the use of up to eight 24XX512 devices on the same bus and are used to select which device is accessed.
-The Chip Select bits in the control byte must correspond to the logic levels on the corresponding A2, A1 and A0 pins for the device to respond.
-These bits are in effect the three Most Significant bits of the word address.
+The control byte consists of a 4-bit control code; for the 24XX1025, this is set as '1010' binary for read and write operations.
+The next bit of the control byte is the block select bit (B0).
+This bit acts as the A16 address bit for accessing the entire array.
+The next two bits of the control byte are the Chip Select bits (A1, A0).
+The Chip Select bits allow the use of up to four 24XX1025 devices on the same bus and are used to select which device is accessed.
+The Chip Select bits in the control byte must correspond to the logic levels on the corresponding A1 and A0 pins for the device to respond.
+These bits are in effect the two Most Significant bits of the word address.

 The last bit of the control byte defines the operation to be performed.
-When set to a one a read operation is selected and when set to a zero a write operation is selected.
+When set to a one, a read operation is selected, and when set to a zero, a write operation is selected.
 The next two bytes received define the address of the first data byte (Figure 5-2).
-Because all A15...A0 are used, there are no upper address bits that are "don't care".
 The upper address bits are transferred first, followed by the Less Significant bits.

-Following the Start condition, the 24XX512 monitors the SDA bus checking the device type identifier being transmitted.
+Following the Start condition, the 24XX1025 monitors the SDA bus checking the device type identifier being transmitted.
 Upon receiving a '1010' code and appropriate device select bits, the slave device outputs an Acknowledge signal on the SDA line.
-Depending on the state of the R/W bit, the 24XX512 will select a read or write operation.
+Depending on the state of the R/W bit, the 24XX1025 will select a read or write operation.